davdar/maam/writeup/paper.markdown

     clo-E  : Val → 𝒫(Clo)
 ``````````````````````````````````````````````````

-The abstract domain is encapsulated by the `Val` type in the semantics.
-To
+The abstract domain is the `Val` type in the semantics.
+To parameterize over
-parameterize over the abstract domain we make `Val` opaque, but require that it
+the abstract domain we make `Val` opaque, but require that it support various
-support various operations.
+operations.

 `Val` must be a join-semilattice with `⊥` and `⊔` respecting the usual
 laws.
 We require `Val` to be a join-semilattice so it can be merged in updates